 Whether there is any plant history that provides insight into the cause of the primary-to-secondary leak

 When leakage exceeds 3 gpd, parameters that inspectors can consider in assessing the significance of the leakage are the effectiveness of licensee procedures, equipment, and practices for monitoring and responding to primary-to-secondary leakage.
 For example, the adequacy of procedures and equipment, to provide real-time information on leak rate and its rate of change, could be assessed.
 The appropriate setting of alarm set points on the radiation monitors that are used for detecting primary-to-secondary leakage (e.g., condenser air ejector, N-16) to alert operators of any increasing leak rate could be assessed.
 In addition, the adequacy of emergency operating procedures, availability of systems and components, and operator training for response to SG tube ruptures could also be assessed.
 Inspection activities associated with primary-to-secondary leakage are found in IP 71111.08, “Inservice Inspection Activities.”
-In addition, the inspector may use to verify licensee’s surveillance activities, IP 71111.04, “Equipment Alignment,” to conduct any plant walk downs, and IP 71111.15, “Operability ,” to review any operational or technical decisionmaking activities and to pursue any operability concerns.
+In addition, the inspector may use IP 71111.24, "Testing and Maintenance of Equipment Important to Risk," to verify licensee’s surveillance activities, IP 71111.04, “Equipment Alignment,” to conduct any plant walk downs, and IP 71111.15, “Operability Determinations and Functionality Assessments,” to review any operational or technical decision-making activities and to pursue any operability concerns.

 Note: The NRR staff occasionally receives notification of extremely low levels of leakage (e.g., <1 gpd).
 These levels of leakage don’t typically need to result in increased interaction of NRR staff with the licensee.
 This is because many plants have experienced this level of leakage during a full cycle, and it is difficult to determine the source of the leakage at that level.
 Often, small levels of leakage will persist for the rest of the operating cycle for some plants.
 While these small levels of leakage do not require increased interaction by NRR staff, the licensee still needs to evaluate and attempt to determine the source of the leakage.

 The following section discusses some of the typical questions that inspectors can pursue with the licensee when leakage is reported.
-The staff is available if further support is needed.
+The NCSG staff is available if further support is needed.

 07.06 Questions to Gain Additional Information about the Leakage